higress-group/proxy-wasm-assemblyscript-sdk/README.md

 # WebAssembly for Proxies (AssemblyScript SDK)

-This is a friendly fork of https://github.com/solo-io/proxy-runtime/, temporarily mantained to address an incompatibility between the AssemblyScript SDK and ngx_wasm_module.
+This is a friendly fork of https://github.com/Kong/proxy-wasm-assemblyscript-sdk/, We have developed a more user-friendly [wasm-assemblyscript SDK](https://github.com/alibaba/higress/tree/main/plugins/wasm-assemblyscript) based on this repository.

 ## How to use this SDK